 issue #3 of animæ sets the transgender agenda

-And is the first indie mag in decades to publish photos by Steven Meisel…
+It's the first indie mag in decades to publish photos by Steven Meisel.

 Photography Steven Meisel

-Showing his support for independent publications and trans identity, legendary photographer Steven Meisel has contributed a personal selection of images from his archive between 1987 and 2006, of drag artists and transgender performers to the third issue of Animæ, the zine set up in 2013 by Lena Modigh and Matt Ryalls.
-Titled Trans Mission, it sets out to protect our basic human right to be who we want to be - whether that's transgender, FTM, MTF or any of the 71 genders you can now identify with (as seen on Facebook).
+Showing his support for independent publications and trans identity, legendary photographer Steven Meisel has contributed a personal selection of images to the third issue of Animæ, the zine set up in 2013 by Lena Modigh and Matt Ryalls.
+Meisel's images of drag artists and transgender performers were culled from his archive between 1987 and 2006.
+Titled Trans Mission, Animæ #3 sets out to protect our basic human right to be who we want to be - whether that's transgender, FTM, MTF or any of the 71 genders you can now identify with (as seen on Facebook).